Updated: Jul 12, 2021

 Who doesn’t complain now and then?
 It can be enjoyable, or at least helpful at times.
 Sometimes it just feels good to get your complaints out in the open.
 Or, as writer Jane Wagner jokingly wrote:

 I think she's onto something!
 What if I told you that you can use a specific verb tense to add some power to your complaint—and to sound more American?

 Using the Progressive to Complain

-Although we usually use the progressive tenses (to be verb + verb + ing) to talk about actions that are happening in the present moment (I am writing right now) or even future plans (I am having a party on Friday), you can also use the progressive tenses to describe something that bothers you.
+We usually use the progressive tenses (to be verb + verb + ing) to talk about actions that are happening in the present moment (I am writing right now) or even future plans (I am having a party on Friday), or the past (He was talking on the phone when I walked in the room).
+However, you can also use the progressive tenses to describe something that bothers you.

 English speakers do this a lot, and it looks like this: